miguel-ambrona/D3-Chess/README.md

 # D3-Chess

-Dead Draw Detector (D3) is an implementation of a decision procedure for checking whether there exists a sequence of legal moves that allows certain player to checkmate their opponent in a given chess position.
+Dead Draw Detector (D3) is an implementation of a decision procedure for checking whether there exists a sequence of legal moves that allows a certain player to checkmate their opponent in a given chess position.

 This tool uses [Stockfish](https://github.com/official-stockfish/Stockfish) as a back end